 You may be wondering why you should take the time to vote for my SXSW 2017 proposal?
 I thought I’d make it easy for you.
-Here are 10 reasons you should vote for my session (or check out my video below):
+Here are 10 reasons you should vote for my session on working with global teams (or check out my video below):

 - You find yourself swept into the tempest of figuring out to get work done in a flattening world or global economy.